sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/196.png"/><br>
 </p>

-Gravitational Force (Invisible Hand) is doing the same thing -- it is pushing the 20 kg object downwards with the same Force, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.
+Gravitational Force (Invisible Hand) is doing the same thing -- it is pushing the 20 kg object downwards with the same Force (effort), striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.

 Note: strive means to make an effort to accomplish a target

 The New Definition of Force is:

-> ### Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.
+> ### Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy/effort to increase Velocity of the pushed object at the rate equal to Target Acceleration.

 --